 The Chicken or the Egg

-Emotions may be a relic from memorable past, where we were hurt and forced to make meaning of chaos.
-The meanings then become entrenched in present emotional interpretations; partners become unlucky recipients of reactions they didn’t deserve.
+Emotions provide valuable information.
+We must gracefully accept emotional responses but understand their fallibility.
+A child raised in emotional impoverishment experiences greater sensitivity to threats.
+Their stumped emotional growth will overreact to mundane events, sparking painful feelings.
+Past hurts stored in cellular memory, jumps to life, demanding protection.Emotions may be a relic from memorable pasts, where hurt overwhelmed and forced creative adaptation to thoughts to make meaning of the chaos.
+The adaptive meanings become the foundation for present emotional interpretations; our intense responses to perceived abandonments interfere with present connections and partners become unlucky recipients of undeserved fearful reactions.
 Most social interactions are vague.
-Motivations behind words and emotions hide in the darkness of the unknown complexities.
-We seldom accurately identify our own motivations; and grossly interpret the motivations of others—personal biases strongly influence judgments.
-The biases write the story.
-Our stories explain the emotions obliged to confirm the biases.
-If I believe myself to be victim, then the stories I create support victimhood.
+The motivations behind actions and words hide in the darkness of the complexity.
+We seldom accurately identify the complexity behind our own motivations; and usually grossly misinterpret the motivations of others—personal biases influence our judgments.
+The biases write the explaining story.
+Our stories (the interpretations) confirm the biases.
+If I believe myself to be victim, then my stories support victimhood.